Average reading time for this article is: 3m:42s

 Does this mean you should consistently train and rest on alternating days?
 Not necessarily.

 Again, it really depends on different factors such as your age, weight, current fitness level, how intensely you work out, how often you work out, what you eat and the duration of your exercise.
+It also depends on whether you do a full body workout or train individual muscle groups on different days.
 There are no hard and fast rules.
-The best thing to do is to 'listen to your body'.
+Probably the best thing you can do is to 'listen to your body'.

 A little word of caution here.
 Once the fitness virus gets hold of you and you start noticing the results of your hard work, it can actually be quite difficult to stop up and take a rest day.
 I have personally fallen into this scenario which is exactly why I decided to research this topic and write this article based on my findings.